paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 **(c) Administrative provisions**

-(1) **Cooperation requirement** — Any report required by subsection (a) of this section and any management program and report required by subsection (b) of this section shall be developed in cooperation with local, substate regional, and interstate entities which are actively planning for the implementation of nonpoint source pollution controls and have either been certified by the Administrator in accordance with [section 1288 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1288), have worked jointly with the State on water quality management planning under [section 1285(j) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1285/j&num=0&edition=prelim), or have been designated by the State legislative body or Governor as water quality management planning agencies for their geographic areas.
+(1) **Cooperation requirement** — Any report required by subsection (a) and any management program and report required by subsection (b) shall be developed in cooperation with local, substate regional, and interstate entities which are actively planning for the implementation of nonpoint source pollution controls and have either been certified by the Administrator in accordance with [section 1288 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1288), have worked jointly with the State on water quality management planning under [section 1285(j) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1285/j&num=0&edition=prelim), or have been designated by the State legislative body or Governor as water quality management planning agencies for their geographic areas.

 (2) **Time period for submission of reports and management programs** — Each report and management program shall be submitted to the Administrator during the 18-month period beginning on February 4, 1987.

 **(d) Approval or disapproval of reports and management programs**

-(1) **Deadline** — Subject to paragraph (2), not later than 180 days after the date of submission to the Administrator of any report or management program under this section (other than subsections (h), (i), and (k) of this section), the Administrator shall either approve or disapprove such report or management program, as the case may be.
+(1) **Deadline** — Subject to paragraph (2), not later than 180 days after the date of submission to the Administrator of any report or management program under this section (other than subsections (h), (i), and (k)), the Administrator shall either approve or disapprove such report or management program, as the case may be.
 The Administrator may approve a portion of a management program under this subsection.
 If the Administrator does not disapprove a report, management program, or portion of a management program in such 180-day period, such report, management program, or portion shall be deemed approved for purposes of this section.

 (2) **Procedure for disapproval** — If, after notice and opportunity for public comment and consultation with appropriate Federal and State agencies and other interested persons, the Administrator determines that—